Top 3 Cloud Providers

 Back to top

-Comparing the Top 3 Cloud Providers
+Comparing the Top 3 Cloud Providers in 2025

 There are a number of different public cloud providers that are available to provide users with Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) services.

-While the top 3 cloud providers have the overwhelming market share, they are not the only option.
-According to the 2024 Java Developer Productivity Report, tertiary cloud providers including IBM Cloud, Oracle Cloud Platform, and SAP Cloud Platform total to 29% of cloud and remote platform usage.
-That’s second to just AWS, and demonstrates the role of specialty cloud services in a multi-cloud environment.
+While the top 3 cloud providers (and particularly AWS) have the overwhelming market share, they are not the only option.
+According to the 2025 Java Developer Productivity Report, tertiary cloud providers including IBM Cloud, Oracle Cloud Platform, and SAP Cloud Platform amount to a small but significant part of developers' multi-cloud environments.

 Back to top